DiabRaed/pygator/pygator/beam_profile/README.md

 - `f` → save recorded data to CSV (`--output`) and display the fit.
 The fit is done with pygator.module.fit_beam_profile_ODR
 - `q` → quit

-After saving the `.csv` file, you can fit the beam profile using:
+After saving the `.csv` file, you can fit the beam profile manually using:
 - `pygator.module.fit_beam_profile_ODR`
 - `pygator.module.fit_beam_profile_curve_fit`
+This is the exact fit shown after pressing `f`.
 See example in
 [beam_profile_FLIR](../../Tests/beam_profile_FLIR.py).